-The budget process begins in January with the annual Council advance.
-At the advance, City Council establishes goals and objectives for the coming year and direction for future budgets.
+The budget process begins in January with the annual Council retreat.
+At the retreat, City Council establishes the goals and objectives for the coming year, and direction on where future budgets should go.

 In April, the capital planning process begins.
 Departments develop 10-year capital project lists.
-From these, the City Manager develops a 5 and 10 year Capital Program to present to Council in August for review.
-The Capital Program provides the basis for developing the budget for the next year.
+From these, the City Manager develops a 5- and 10-Year Capital Program to present to Council in May for approval.
+This provides the base for developing the budget for the next year.

-Also in April, the Budget Division prepares core data, such as salary information, health insurance rates, rates for vehicle maintenance and rental, workers' compensation, and general liability.
+Also in April, the Budget Division prepares core data, such as salary information, health insurance rates, rates for vehicle maintenance and rental, workers' compensation and general liability rates.
 Along with this data, forecasts of current year revenue and preliminary revenue forecasts for the next year are completed.
-In late May, the core data is distributed to departments, along with budget instructions for the upcoming year.
+In late May, the core data is distributed, along with budget instructions for the upcoming year to the departments.

 Departments meet internally and with their respective advisory commissions to develop their budget requests.
-The requests are due back to the Budget Division the first week of July.
-The Budget Division compiles all the submissions in preparation for budget conferences with the City Manager and the departments.
+The requests are due back to the Budget Division in late June through the first week in July.
+The Budget Division compiles all the submissions in preparation for the budget conferences with the City Manager and the departments.
 The conferences are held in late July, with final decisions on what will be included in the Recommended Budget completed by early August.
-Through August, the Budget Division prepares the Recommended Budget.
+Through August, the Budget Division balances and prepares the Recommended Budget.
 The document is submitted to City Council in early September, with a study session on the Recommended Budget.
-The budget is submitted for approval on First Reading, after a public hearing, in early October, with a Second Reading and final approval occurring in late October or early November.
+The budget is submitted for approval on First Reading, after a public hearing in early October, with Second Reading and final approval occurring in late October or early November.